docker/compose/docs/reference/compose_port.md

 ## Description

-Prints the public port for a port binding.
+Prints the public port for a port binding